Skip to main content

 });

 The middleware adds an eval tool to the agent.
-The tool runs TypeScript in a persistent context, captures console.log, and returns the result of the last expression.
+When useful, the agent writes JavaScript and calls eval; you do not call the interpreter directly.
+The tool runs code in a persistent context, captures console.log, and returns the result of the last expression.
 The agent can write code like this:

 const rows = [